linrongbin16/colorbox.nvim/README.md

 It install color plugins via git submodules instead of copy-paste source code, so you get continuously updates from original authors instead of me, e.g. it only transport and manage, not produce.

-It allow you play them with multiple playback settings:
+It allow you play them with multiple playback settings (policies):

 - Suffle playback.
 - Play in order.